Rawdon, West Yorkshire: Schools

 Further schools in the area include the Friends School at Low Green which operated from 1832 until 1921 and whose buildings now serve as a light industrial estate, The Rev. Anthony Ibbotson's Seminary, run 1823-1858 by the local minister, the Baptist Ministerial Training College in a Victorian Gothic building on Woodlands Drive which opened in 1859 and closed in the 1970s, and Little London School in Micklefield Lane, built in 1846 in a vernacular Tudor style, which was also used by the Baptists as a Sunday School until their own was built in 1884 and also as a Mechanics Institute until a building in Leeds Road was acquired.
 From 1920 on it served as an infants school and closed in 1960.
 Being used for some years for storage purposes, it was converted into flats (1980).
 Littlemoor Primary School in quasi-ecclesiastical style with a bell turret opened in 1879 at the junction of Harrogate Road and Batter Lane.
 It closed in 2005 and is converted into housing.
 Rawdon Littlemoor Primary School now uses a new building.

 Brontë House School was opened as a preparatory department for Woodhouse Grove in May 1934 by the Methodists who had acquired the Ashdown estate.
 Its pre-preparatory department Ashdown Lodge was opened in 1993 in the grounds and preserves the old name.

 Benton Park School, the local secondary school on Harrogate Road, was established on grounds acquired by Joseph Riley, who with his son John ran a school for boys there from 1838.
 Between 1951 and 1957 it was used as a senior school for Littlemoor in the tripartite system according to the Education Act of 1944.
-The old building was demolished and the new one opened in 1960.
+The old building was demolished and the new one opened in 1960, and a second again in 2022.
 It is used as a fictional location in the soap opera Emmerdale.